RicardoSantiagoAraujo/wriTeX/README.md

 git pull wriTeX main
 ```

-Ideally, you wouldn't touch any of the existing files... instead, you should add new articles as needed based on the **article_template**, as well as a create a new version of the portfolio based on the **portfolio_template**.
+Ideally, you wouldn't touch any of the existing files... instead, you should add new articles as needed based on the **wrtx_article_template**, as well as a create a new version of the portfolio based on the **wrtx_portfolio_template**.

 ### Troubleshooting compilation